harlekoy/figured-assessment/README.md

 ```

 ### Frontend
 The frontend is running on Nuxt 3, TailwindCSS, and Axios.
-Run the following script below to setup.
+Run the following command below to setup.
 ```bash
 cd ./frontend